yuanchenyang/personal-website/symmetry.md

 title: Symmetry, invariance, and the kernel trick
 titlebar: Symmetry, invariance, and the kernel trick
 meta_title: Symmetry, invariance, and the kernel trick
 meta_description: When do symmetric optimization problems have symmetric solutions?
-In this article I will explore the interaction of symmetry and convexity, with applications to probabilistic inequalities, semidefinite programs and linear classification/regression problems.
-A common theme is identifying invariant subspaces containing optimal solutions, and reducing the problem domain to these subspaces.
-In particular, I will show that the kernel "trick" (and in general, representer theorems) can be derived by applying a reduction to an invariant subspace.
+We often can identify invariant subspaces containing optimal solutions, then restricting the problem domain to these subspaces.
+Finally I show that the kernel "trick" can be derived by applying a restriction to an invariant subspace.
 meta_type: article
 meta_image: https://www.chenyang.co/assets/images/symmetry/meta_image.png
 meta_url: https://www.chenyang.co/symmetry.html
+twitter_card: summary_large_image
 ---

 $$